 I will continue to argue we have a mental illness problem, as much or more so than we have a gun problem.
 In principle alone, I do not believe in restricting the rights of millions of good people (legal gun owners like myself who have never, nor likely will ever kill someone) because of the actions of bad a few.

-Instead, I’d concede that all firearm sales be subject to background checks, even private sales at gun shows.
+Instead, I’d concede that all firearm sales be subject to background checks, even private sales, such as the ones at gun shows.
 Many gun-rights advocates may part with me on that point, but the fact remains that someone who would fail a background check currently, could go to such an event, and buy from a private attendee (vendors at gun shows still do background checks) who was looking to sell to a vendor.

 That person—leaving with a gun, was in violation of the law if they knew they wouldn’t have passed the background check, but the seller and the show itself were fully within the law, and our current background-check system, in that moment, has failed.

 But if we look deeper, most of these mass shootings are from violent psychopaths, many of whom had a history of psychiatric care prior to committing their heinous acts.